MicrosoftDocs/winrt-api/windows.gaming.input/arcadestickbuttons.md

 The stick is pressed left.

 ### -field StickRight:8
-The stick is pressed rigth.
+The stick is pressed right.

 ### -field Action1:16
 The first action button.